maxlutzfl/starter/wp-content/plugins/wolfnet-idx-for-wordpress/ReadMe.txt

 Please upgrade to the latest version of the plugin as we will be disabling our old API servers.
 This means that plugin versions 0.1.0 - 1.6.4 will no longer function.

 == Changelog ==

+= 1.12.0 =

+* New Color Options form in the admin to customize the appearance of listings, agents, and offices
+* Aligned the agent pagination links
+* Fixed a bug in the listing grid prev/next links (when opening in a new tab)

+= 1.11.1 =

+* Hides the Agents/Offices toggle when offices are not included

+= 1.11.0 =

+* New layout for the Agents and Offices
+* HTTPS Search Manager fix

+= 1.10.5 =

+* Temporary rollback of HTTPS Search Manager fix.

+= 1.10.4 =

+* HTTPS fix of AJAX calls made from within Search Manager
+* Fixed a bug on Widgets based on state of API key

+= 1.10.3 =

+* Two new widget themes: "Modern Contrast" & "Modern Tile"
+* Adds a missing font to the "Modern Lite" widget theme
+* Simplified widget theme selection interface
+* Fixes a bug in pagination
+* Updates Featured Listings scroller logic

 = 1.10.2 =
 * New, simpler speed scale for Featured Listings scroller in lieu of the 1-99 scale.